 Vishwanathan Anand ("Vishy" to his fans) was the 15th undisputed World Champion, reigning from 2007 until 2013.
 He was also FIDE World Champion from 2000-2002.
 He was born in 1969 in Mayiladuthurai, a small town in southern Indian state of Tamil Nadu, but grew up in Chennai.
 His mother taught him to play chess at age 6.

 As an Indian and as an Asian chess player he blazed a trail with a number of firsts, including in 1984 becoming the youngest Indian to earn the title of IM (aged 15), becoming the youngest ever Indian Champion at 16, becoming in 1987 the first Indian to win the World Junior Championship and India’s first grandmaster, and becoming India’s (and Asia’s) first World Champion.
-He was also the first World Champion since Robert James Fischer and the second since Max Euwe who did not originate from one of the countries of what was the Soviet bloc.
+He was also the first World Champion since Robert James Fischer and the second since Max Euwe who did not originate from Russia or eastern Europe.
 Moreover, he was the first and only player to have won the putative world championship via knockout tournament, round robin tournament and traditional match play.

 <Youth and Junior>: Anand’s first serious impact in Indian chess was as a 14 year old, winning the 1983-84 National Sub-Junior Championship with a perfect score of 9/9 points.
 From 1983 until 1986, he was the National Junior (under 19) Champion and in 1984 and again in 1985 he won Lloyd’s Bank Junior championship.
 Also in 1984 and again in 1985, Anand won the Asian Junior (under 19) Championships, the youngest to achieve this distinction.
 Anand capped his junior career by winning the 1987 World Junior Chess Championship.

 <National>: He won the Indian National Championships in 1986, 1987 and 1988.